miniwms/Mini-WMS/privacy_policy_InventoryAndOrders.md

 You remain in full control of your data.
 You can:

-- Uninstall the app to permanently remove all locally stored data.
+- Uninstall the app to permanently remove all locally stored data, including customer and vendor contact details
+- Manage or cancel your subscription through Google Play
+- Review Google's own privacy controls at [https://myaccount.google.com/data-and-privacy](https://myaccount.google.com/data-and-privacy)

 ---